usbalbin/RayTracer/README.md

 - Add support for reflection, refrection and light source(s) in some recursive-like fashion but implemented iterative through multiple kernels calls.
 One kernel for tracing rays and one for producing reflection/refraction rays on impacts.
 Repetedly call these multiple times and then collect the result through a third kernel.

-  - Look into why there are random flickeringpixels when increasing resolution or object count
+  - Look into why there are random flickering pixels when increasing resolution or object count